-In addition, while the Charter calls for a six year capital improvement program, the City Council only approves a one year capital budget.
+In addition, while the Charter calls for a six year capital improvement program, the City Council only approves a two year capital budget.
 Although it is designed to express the City's longer term capital funding intent, the CIP document is never adopted in full.
-(The City Charter recently was amended to enable adoption of two-year budgets; if the City Council decides to move to this system of budgeting, the CIP process will be adjusted accordingly.)
+(The City Charter recently was amended to enable adoption of two-year budgets.)

 This is not, however, to suggest that the Commission's findings on the remaining years of the CIP are not without significance.
-Projects in the second through sixth years that have been reviewed for conformity may be added to the Council's Capital Budget by amendment, later in the first year.
-Concerns raised about projects in the second through sixth year are used by elected officials and staff in the formulation of future CIPs and other departmental level capital programming documents.
+Projects in the third through sixth years that have been reviewed for conformity may be added to the Council's Capital Budget by amendment, later in the first or second year.
+Concerns raised about projects in the third through sixth year are used by elected officials and staff in the formulation of future CIPs and other departmental level capital programming documents.
 The private sector considers the CIP in making investment and development decisions.

-Also, as discussed later in section 1.D, revised Federal guidelines now require that projects included in the local area Transportation Improvement Program (TIP) be consistent with the area's long range transportation plan (LRTP).
+Also, as discussed later in Section 1.D of this report, revised Federal guidelines now require that projects included in the local area Transportation Improvement Program (TIP) be consistent with the region's Long Range Transportation Plan (LRTP).
 This adds substantial meaning to the Commission's findings of conformity for transportation projects since many CIP projects are included in the local MPO and State TIP for Federal planning and funding purposes.
-If a project is determined to be "not in conformance," Federal standards will require that it be dropped from the TIP until the project is modified and its status changed to be in conformance, or the Comprehensive Plan/LRTP is amended to incorporate the project.
+If a project is determined to be "not in conformance," Federal standards will require that it be dropped from the TIP until the project is modified and its status changed to be in conformance, or the LRTP is amended to incorporate the project.